 Discrimination and Employment Law

-An experienced attorney in Discrimination cases, whether discrimination, sexual harassment, pregnancy, Family Leave Act, Donald A. Hilland is an experienced Discrimination attorney with many settlements to his credit.
+An experienced attorney in Employment Discrimination cases, whether discrimination, sexual harassment, pregnancy, Family Leave Act, Donald Hilland has litigated hundreds of Employment cases.
+He has many successful cases and settlements to his credit.
 Call us if you know or suspect you have been a victim of Discrimination in any of the following categories:

 - California Work Discrimination Laws